Photometric classification and redshift estimation of LSST Supernovae: SN classification

 We utilize the curvefit procedure in python scipy\footnote{https://www.scipy.org/}.
 It is necessary to set initial values and limits for the parameters being fitted.
 To achieve better results, we do the fit in two steps with different initial conditions and parameter limits.
 We list the initial values and parameter limits in Table \ref{tb:initial_condition}.
 The initial values of the 2nd fit are calculated using the results of the 1st fit.
 We define a ``successful fit" as satisfying the following conditions: $t_{\mathrm{fall}} > t_{\mathrm{rise}} > 1$.
 The successfully fitted bands in the 1st fit are kept and the median of the parameters of such bands are used as the initial value in the 2nd fit.
 A 2nd fit is also performed when the constant fitting returns a $B$ value larger than 5; this usually happens for the Y band where the SNR is lower than 5 but there is indeed signal and can be fitted with Eq. \ref{eq:bazinfunc}.

 The peak magnitude in each band is calculated as:

 where $f_\mathrm{max}$ is calculated using Eq. \ref{eq:bazinfmax}.
-For any band that is fitted to a constant, $t_\mathrm{fall}$, $t_\mathrm{rise}$, and $m_p$ are set to 0.
+For any band that is fitted to a constant, $t_\mathrm{fall}$, $t_\mathrm{rise}$, and $m_p$ are set to 0, in which case an error-weighted color is obtained.
 The colors are calculated using Eq. \ref{eq:color}, regardless of the value of $m_p$.
 We notice that the colors can be 0, or the opposite of the peak magnitude in one band, instead of actual colors, when the zero peak magnitude is used in calculating the colors.
 We treat this as a property of our sample and pass it to the classifier.